October (Whitacre): Technical facility

 The technical problems presented by October are not so much those of rhythm and speed as those that arise from the different keys, the key relationships, and the pianistic melodic line.
-Whitacre uses four main key signatures: D♭ major d-flat major, A♭ major a-flat major, B♭ major b-flat major and G major g major.
+Whitacre uses four main key signatures: D♭ major, A♭ major, B♭ major and G major.

 Form and structure

 October has an introduction, four main themes, a short interlude and a final coda.
 A new theme is heard in measures 19–30: the woodwinds continue to play, and the texture builds up progressively as the brass instruments enter.
 After the second theme, the first theme returns briefly, this time in tutti.
 The clarinets and horns play an alternating rhythm, and the bassoon and the trombone create a hocket as they play the transition to the next section.
-The third theme, in A♭ major a-flat major, is heard in measures 40–65, beginning with a passage for solo euphonium accompanied by clarinets playing tremolo, muted trumpets and stopped horns.
+The third theme, in A♭ major, is heard in measures 40–65, beginning with a passage for solo euphonium accompanied by clarinets playing tremolo, muted trumpets and stopped horns.
 The section grows as more instruments enter, and the phrase reaches its climax with a metric modulation.
-Theme three is followed by a four-bar interlude in which the oboe solo that began the piece is heard once more, but this time in B♭ major b-flat major.
-Measures 72–89 present the fourth and final theme in the key of G major g major, again with the upper woodwinds playing first and then growing until all the instruments have entered.
+Theme three is followed by a four-bar interlude in which the oboe solo that began the piece is heard once more, but this time in B♭ major.
+Measures 72–89 present the fourth and final theme in the key of G major, again with the upper woodwinds playing first and then growing until all the instruments have entered.
 The first theme returns in measures 73–97, played by the entire ensemble.
 The piece concludes with a coda from measure 98 to the end (m.
 113).
-A six-measure melodic hocket is played by the horn, trombone, euphonium and trumpets, ending with a climax in G major g major.
+A six-measure melodic hocket is played by the horn, trombone, euphonium and trumpets, ending with a climax in G major.
 October concludes with the low brass and woodwinds playing a long diminuendo into silence.

 Melodic material

-The main theme begins with the solo oboe playing an introductory melody (I) in D♭ major d-flat major, consisting of eighth and quarter notes embellished by grace notes, and has an overlapping counter-melody played by bassoon and euphonium.
+The main theme begins with the solo oboe playing an introductory melody (I) in D♭ major, consisting of eighth and quarter notes embellished by grace notes, and has an overlapping counter-melody played by bassoon and euphonium.

 The next melody, played by all the upper woodwinds, the tenor saxophone and the horns (II), uses a variety of intervals – fourths, fifths, sevenths and an octave – making it somewhat angular.

 The melody of theme two, played by the upper woodwinds, also uses eighth and quarter notes (III).
 The motion of this melody is more stepwise than the previous one.

 The next new melody, for solo euphonium, mixes many leaps with stepwise motion and repeated notes (IV).
 The melody of the interlude is a restatement of the opening melody in a different key.

 The final theme presents a new melody played by the flutes, clarinets and alto saxophones; it is rhythmically simpler than previous material (V).

 The melody in the coda is distributed among the saxophones, trombones, euphonium, and trumpet (VI).